})

 Conclusion

-Hiring the right security professionals for construction sites is not merely a compliance issue; it’s a vital investment in the safety and integrity of the entire project.
-The reality is that focusing on candidates with valid SIA licences, relevant experience, emergency response training, and strong communication skills allows construction managers to establish a robust security framework tailored to the unique challenges of these environments.
+Hiring the right security professionals for construction sites is not merely a compliance issue; it is a vital investment in the safety and integrity of the entire project.
+Focusing on candidates with valid SIA licences, relevant experience, emergency response training, and strong communication skills allows construction managers to establish a robust security framework tailored to the unique challenges of these environments.

 1. Conducting thorough security risk assessments